Eps0n/MSP-FLOW/README.md

  To enter the Power App enviroment, you'll need to sign-in to your Microsoft business or school account.
 In other words you'll have to make sure you have a Office365 license.
  You can now start a payed or free trial of Power Apps.
 If you need more information on signing in Please click here, https://docs.microsoft.com/en-us/powerapps/maker/dev-community-plan

-    Note; This repository is not meant to give any information on how to sign-in and(or) get the requirisies, given by your own bussiness or anyother datasource.
-    This repository however, will share the structure of the Helpdesk service and will show how to manage dataflow.

   Download **Power Apps mobile application**; Visit the app store/ Google Playstore on your mobile device.
 Search for "**Power Apps**" and install the Power Apps mobile application.
 If prompted, keep push notifications enabled.

    !
 Optional
   Install Power Automate mobile application; Go to the App store/ Google Playstore on your mobile device.
 Search for "**Power Automate**" and install th eapplication.
 If           prompted, keep push notifications enabled.

   ---
 **NOTE**

-It works with almost all markdown flavours (the below blank line matters).
+This repository assumes you will use the web version of Power Apps Studio, wich will run in a variety of browsers.
+(MSe, IE 11, Chrome or Safari).
+This repository will also assume that users are able to access their companies admin centre and already have a structure application running.
+Theirfor I will start creating a flow.

 ---